Deniskinyua/Patient-Management-System/README.md

 THealth is an enterprise-grade patient management system that provdes apis to be consumed in managing patients in any health facility/entity.

+> View how I track the project development (agile) on Atlassian: https://kimenjudenis.atlassian.net/browse

 ### **Technology Stack Used**
 ##### Programming Languages:
 > Java, Spring boot